 We took a short walk along the beach to Godfreys Landing.
 This is where we started to learn about some of the bush tucker in the area.
 We tried all sorts of edible plants as we followed the path across the dunes to the seaward side of the peninsula.
 Some we tried were Pigface, Samphire and Boobialla amongst others.

 After the calm waters of the Coorong, the contrast with the pounding waves of the Southern Ocean was stark.
 We enjoyed noticing the tiny Hooded Plovers darting along the high water line, before having a lesson in how to catch the local Goolwa cockles.
-We all got our feed wet as we tried, with only a few of us successfully finding the shellfish.
+We all got our feet wet as we tried, with only a few of us successfully finding the shellfish.
 As this is part of the National Park, we could not keep the cockles, but released them again, noticing the incredible way they work themselves back into the sand.

 Back on the inner side of the peninsula, James prepared lunch.
-He cooked up a local Coorong Mulloway, serving the fish in a roll with salad, with a garnish made of Samphire and a local version of spinach for a nice, salty tang.
+He cooked up a local Coorong Mulloway, serving the fish in a roll with salad, with a garnish made of Samphire and a local version of native spinach for a nice, salty tang.
 The Mulloway was caught the day before by Brenton, so it was local and fresh.

 Another short paddle took us along the Younghusband Peninsula, past some of the shacks remaining in the National Park, to the area near the Murray Mouth.
-The Murray River is the largest water system in Australia, but the entrance to the sea is not as impressive as is to be expected.
+The Murray River is the largest water system in Australia, but the entrance to the sea is not as impressive as might be expected.
 It’s important to learn about why, and James talked to us about the environmentally impacts of the way the water is being used upstream, and the work that needs to be done to stop the month of the river silting up altogether.

 We had afternoon tea consisting of the leftover fruit and biscuits along with iced coffee or chocolate milk before jumping back into the kayaks for the last leg.
 We kayaked past the Murray Mouth and across the Coorong back to Hindmarsh Island to finish up near the Coorong Cafe.
 We were running a little late – about thirty minutes – but James had checked with us earlier to make sure no one had to leave exactly on time.